If you think your website design and marketing success are mutually exclusive, think again.

 This means your website should be designed to grab attention and then, most important, should be able to convert the customers whenever they land on your site – it could be through a PPC ad or perhaps an email campaign and so on.

 So how do you ensure that your website design is optimized for marketing success?
-There’s just one rule: Figure out your website goals and then scout for a designing agency that’d help you achieve those goals.
+There’s just one rule: Figure out your website goals and then scout for a design agency that’d help you achieve those goals.

 To make sure that your website design achieves its well-defined goals, make sure that your website design answers the following questions: